wdporter/i-am-that-vuepress/36-killing-hurts-the-killer-not-the-killed/readme.md

 **Q:**&ensp;I am not your projection, nor are you mine.
 I am on my own right, not merely as your creation.
 This crude philosophy of imagination and projection does not appeal to me.
 You are depriving me of all reälity.
 Who is the image of whom?
 You are my image or am I yours.
 Or am I an image in my own image!
 No, something is wrong somewhere.

 **M:**&ensp;Words betray their hollowness.
 The real cannot be described, it must be experienced.
 I cannot find better words for what I am now.
 What I say may sound ridiculous.
 But what the words try to convey is the highest truth.
 All is one, however much we quibble.
-And all is done to please the one source and goal of every desire. whom we all know as the ‘I Am’.
+And all is done to please the one source and goal of every desire. whom we all know as the ‘I am’.

 **Q:**&ensp;It is pain that is at the root of desire.
 The basic urge is to escape from pain.